Azure-Samples/contoso-chat/docs/workshop/docs/self-paced.md

         - Relevance = does answer address the main elements of question
     - **Take a minute to open each prompty and understand the template setup.**

-??? success "Step 2: Run AI-Assisted Evaluation Flow"
+??? info "Step 2: Execute AI-Assisted Evaluation"
     - Click on `src/api/evaluate-chat-flow.ipynb`
     - You should see: a Jupyter notebook
         - `pip install tabulate` if not already installed